Navillus-BV/sarahsu-co/src/data/pages/home.md

 - template: textblock
   text: see services and pricing
   title: You already have everything you need.
-  subtitle: Why are you here?
+  subtitle: A Little about You
   url: "/services"
   content: "You just need a little help to clear through the clutter and the noise
-    so you can focus your energy on what matters most.\n\nMaybe you’re feeling lost and in need of some direction or maybe you know where you’re going but just aren’t sure how to get there.\n\nWhether you’re looking to dream big, get focused, or just be truly seen and heard for a change, \n\n**I'd love to be part of your journey**."
+    so you can focus your energy on what matters most.\n\n**You're in the right place if you:**\n\n* Aren't sure where you want to go and are looking for some direction.
+    \n* Know where you’re going but just aren’t sure how to get there.\n* Want a trusted partner who can act as sounding board or a sanity check.\n\nWhether you’re looking to dream big, get focused, or just be truly seen and heard for a change, **I'd love to be part of your journey**."
   cta:
     text: work with me
     url: "/services"